darrenodi/darrenodi/README.md

 # 💫 About Me:
-📫 How to reach me: tantheta85@gmail.com<br>😄 Pronouns: He<br>⚡ Fun fact: I don't feel hungry when I enjoy what I am doing.
+📫 How to reach me: tantheta85@gmail.com<br>😄 Pronouns: I'm a he<br>⚡ Fun fact: I don't feel hungry when I enjoy what I am doing.

 ## 🌐 Socials: